aliou/www/_posts/2019-08-10-attributes-api-and-value-objects.md

 ### Registering our type

 Now that our type is created, we need to register it so ActiveRecord knows about it:

 ```ruby
 # config/initializers/types.rb
 ActiveRecord::Type.register(:ship_category, CategoryType)
 ```
+<small class='ma0'>You will need to restart your Rails server or re-register your type every time you update it.</small>

 ### Using it in our model
 Finally, we can use it in our model: